The ultimate single groups espresso machine providing extreme precision

 The steam valve has a large knob, stainless steel wand and a steam tip with 4 holes in fan-shape, each with a diameter of 1,2mm.

 Activation of the hot water is done by a switch.
-The large manual valve on the machine is empty inside, only providing a connection between inner tube and outside wand, visually symmetric to the steam valve.
+The valve body on the machine provides a connection between inner tube and outside wand, visually symmetric to the steam valve.

 Two different hot water temperatures can be supplied by one toggle switch.